mounikamona155/training-content/Project1.md

 - Exception handling
 - input validation
 - Logging (to a file not to a console)
+    - Your app should store meaningful logging information (Such as exceptions, user’s action, what table is being accessed to, etc.).
+    - You can use any logging framework, but I recommend using Serilog or NLog.
 - Data should be persisted into database (no hard coded values)
 - DB Structure should be in 3NF
 - Code should have xml documentation via comments